mobilelabclass/content/chapter1.md

 Download Xcode from the App Store [here](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) and install.

-The easiest way to start a new iOS app is through the project templates provided by Xcode:
+The easiest way to start a new iOS app is through the project templates provided by Xcode.

+---

 ## Starting a new project